How the Bank of England's financial repression screws you

 Causing housebuilders to land-bank rather than build homes

 Housebuilders have two choices: they can build properties on the land they buy, and sell them for a profit; or they can sit on the land for the same period and profit from land price appreciation.
-Because financial repression debases the currency and destroys its value, all other assets, including all land, get inflated in price.
+Because financial repression debases the currency and destroys its value, all other assets, including all land, appreciate in price.
 Rising land prices disincentivises house builders from building and encourages land-banking.

 Subsidising the wealthiest